Remote backup to FTP is suitable for:

 Once you press the OK button, Backup4all will try to connect to the FTP server to see if a backup catalog already exists on the destination.
 If the FTP destination is not available, a Cannot connect to the FTP server message is displayed in the status bar (bottom of the main window).

-In the Tools->Options->Backup window you can set the number of retries and the time between the retries when the FTP server is unavailable (the When destination not ready section).
+In the File->Options->Backup (for Backup4all 4 go to Tools->Options->FTP) window you can set the number of retries and the time between the retries when the FTP server is unavailable (the When destination not ready section).

 You can read this article about how to create a new backup job to FTP: http://www.backup4all.com/kb/how-to-create-a-new-backup-job-813.html